 - 1. This kit is for research use only. - 2.
-Please take safety precautions and follow the procedures of laboratory reagent operation. - Although this labeling kit has verified that many different proteins have been 3. labeled, it is still possible that the protein binding affinity is impaired or even lost during the NHS-Biotin-labeled protein process.
+Please take safety precautions and follow the procedures of laboratory reagent operation. - 3.
+Although this labeling kit has verified that many different proteins have been labeled, it is still possible that the protein binding affinity is impaired or even lost during the NHS-LC-LC-Biotin-labeled protein process.
 Although this phenomenon is rare, the reason for this phenomenon is likely that the protein has one or more key lysine amino acid residues directly at the antigen binding site, and its binding function is impaired during the labeling process.
-In addition, some proteins have key lysine residues (not necessarily at the binding site), which are absolutely critical to maintaining the stability/solubility of the protein.
+In addition, some proteins have key lysine residues (not necessarily at the absolutely critical binding site). which are to maintaining stability/solubility of the protein.
 Once modified, the protein is completely unavailable due to precipitation.
 In this rare case, this labeling kit is not fully responsible.
-We believe that our customers should be aware that the use of NHS-Biotin in this kit may in some cases impair the biological function of the modified protein. - 4.
+We believe that our customers should be aware that the use of NHS-LC-LC-Biotin in this kit may in some cases impair the biological function of the modified protein. - 4.
 Although this kit can also be used to label proteins, it should be recognized that changes in various properties of different proteins are quite different from proteins, such as protein solubility in different buffers, pH stability, temperature stability, protein purity, accessibility of labeling sites, and so on.
 Therefore this labeling kit does not guarantee the quality of labeling proteins other than IgG and IgM proteins.